AKWolff037/DotNetREST/README.md

-# DotNetREST
+# DotNetRest
-.Net library for easy REST calls with JSON parsing
+.Net library for easy RESTful calls with JSON parsing

 # Limitations/Warnings
 * The **decimal** type is not supported for values outside of the range of **double.MIN_VALUE** and **double.MAX_VALUE**